madisongarccia/Blog/_posts/2024-03-20-data-curation.md

 ***

 <p class="intro"><span class="dropcap">L</span>anding a job fresh out of college can be a tough feat, especially for those trying to find a job in Los Angeles, California.
 Born and raised in and around the city, I have always planned on returning to the Los Angeles area after college.
-However, what I did not consider while drawing up this plan, was the current state of the job market. </p>
+However, what I did not consider while drawing up this plan, was the current state of the job market, which leads me to wonder what opportunities are really out there. </p>

 ### Job Outlook for 2024
-Position openings for newly-graduated students have on average, been cut in half since 2023, and the average time needed to acquire a job lies around [6 months](https://www.linkedin.com/pulse/job-outlook-class-2024-getting-college-grads-hired-7npce/).
-Many employers are now also requiring more [experience](https://nextgreatstep.com/should-college-grads-fake-it-until-they-make-it/) than the average college graduate currently has, such as problem-solving skills, business communication, and leadership.
+Position openings for newly-graduated students have on average, been cut in half since 2023 and the average time needed to acquire a job lies around [6 months](https://www.linkedin.com/pulse/job-outlook-class-2024-getting-college-grads-hired-7npce/).
+Many employers are now also requiring more [experience](https://nextgreatstep.com/should-college-grads-fake-it-until-they-make-it/) than the average college graduate currently has.
+This added experience can include problem-solving skills, business communication, and leadership.

 ### Motivation
 As a student quickly approaching her graduation date, I have taken a strong interest in determining for myself what jobs in my field are currently available in Los Angeles.
-For this blog, I have chosen to scrape job data for Data Scientist positions from Indeed because it is one of the most popular online job boards throughout the country.
-In this post, I will explain how and why I was able to use Indeed's website to gather valuable job data in Los Angeles.
+For this blog, I have chosen to scrape job data for Data Scientist positions (or similar) from Indeed because it is one of the most popular online job boards throughout the country.
+In this post, I will explain how I was able to use Indeed's website to gather valuable job data in Los Angeles, and what steps I took to make the data more usable for future EDA purposes.

 # Acquiring the Data